 The reasoning perspective consists in equipping autonomous agents with ethical reasoning capabilities to model and manage ethical conflicts dynamically.
-As surveyed by (Robbins & Wallace, 2007), three different paradigms have been proposed to model and reason about ethical conflicts: normative reasoning - e.g. (Boella & Van der Torre, 2006; Piolle & Demazeau, 2011) -, rights-based reasoning - e.g. (Bringsjord & Taylor, 2012) - and consequentialism reasoning - e.g. (Tamura, 2002).
+As surveyed by (Robbins and Wallace 2007), three different paradigms have been proposed to model and reason about ethical conflicts: normative reasoning (Boella and der Torre 2006; Piolle and Demazeau 2011), rights-based reasoning (Bringsjord and Taylor 2012) and consequentialism reasoning (Tamura 2002).

 Finally, going a step further by explaining ethical conflicts, the explanation perspective proposes two different approaches.
-The first one consists in detecting hardwired ethical conflicts and using rules to explicitly propose some actions to the human agent (Ciortea, Krupa & Vercouter, 2012).
-The second one proposes to engage a dialogue with the human agents in order to make them aware of the ethical conflict and its possible solutions (Chae, Paradice, Courtney & Cagler, 2005).
+The first one consists in detecting hard-wired ethical conflicts and using rules to explicitly propose some actions to the human agent (Ciortea, Krupa, and Vercouter 2012).
+The second one proposes to engage a dialogue with the human agents in order to make them aware of the ethical conflict and its possible solutions (Chae et al. 2005).

-In conclusion, the recommendation perspective uses hard-wired ethical rules based on specific domains that are difficult to implement; the reasoning perspective focuses on a single kind of paradigm (such as norms, rights or consequences); and the explanation perspective does not provide any automated ethical conflict management.
-Consequently, even if the question of ethics of autonomous agents has been raised by several authors and projects, the state-of-the-art shows that there is no generic approach towards a regulation framework that could address different ways of managing ethical conflicts in different kinds of agent or human-agent interactions.
-One may also notice that there are still no proposal considering the question of ethics of agents in the context of systems of multiple autonomous agents.
+To sum up, the recommendation perspective uses hardwired ethical rules based on specific domains that are difficult to implement; the reasoning perspective focuses on a single kind of paradigm (such as norms, rights or consequences); and the explanation perspective does not provide any automated ethical conflict management.
+Consequently, even if the question of ethics of autonomous agents has been raised by several authors and projects, the state-of-the-art shows that there is no generic approach towards a regulation framework that could address different ways of managing ethical conflicts in different kinds of agent or humanagent interactions.
+Indeed, dealing with ethics needs to consider the three perspectives within a single framework.
+One may also notice that there is still no proposal considering the question of ethics of agents according the three perspectives2 in systems of multiple autonomous agents.